 Wanting to find out for ourselves if Pizzeria Bianco is the best pizza in Phoenix, if not the country, we detoured to Phoenix on our way from Austin to Las Vegas.
-Other than checking out the best Phoenix hotels, our only Phoenix research was about the pizza at Pizzeria Bianco.
-Thanks to an unexpected hail storm, we raced to Phoenix’s Heritage Square neighborhood to arrive just in time for a leisurely late night dinner.
+Thanks to an unexpected hail storm, we raced to Phoenix’s Heritage Square neighborhood to arrive just in time for a leisurely late-night dinner.

 Though we were full after our pizza party for two, we somehow found room to share a dessert.
 Light and creamy, the Vanilla Bean Rice Pudding was the perfect ending to a beautiful night of pizza perfection.

-Bonus Tip – Awesome Donuts and Fried Chicken in Phoenix
+Bonus 2 – Awesome Donuts And Fried Chicken In Phoenix

 Welcome Chicken and Donuts is located at 1535 E Buckeye Road, Phoenix, AZ 85034, USA.